Using Service Map solution in Azure

 Service Map integrates with Log Search to show a count of all available log events for the selected server during the selected time range.
 You can click any row in the list of event counts to jump to Log Search and see the individual log events.

-Service Map integration with the IT Service Management Connector is automatic when both solutions are enabled and configured in your Operations Management Suite workspace.
+Service Map integration with the IT Service Management Connector is automatic when both solutions are enabled and configured in your Log Analytics workspace.
 The integration in Service Map is labeled "Service Desk."
 For more information, see Centrally manage ITSM work items using IT Service Management Connector.

 The Machine Service Desk pane lists all IT Service Management events for the selected server in the selected time range.
 The server displays an icon if there are current items and the Machine Service Desk pane lists them.